1837 Grand Liverpool Steeplechase

 The 1837 Grand Liverpool Steeplechase was the second of three unofficial annual precursors of a Handicap Steeple-chase, later to become known as the Grand National Steeplechase horse race which took place at Aintree Racecourse near Liverpool on 4 March 1837 and attracted a field of four runners.
 This race did not carry the prestige of the future Grand Nationals and its status as an official Grand National was revoked some time between 1862 and 1873.

 Competitors and betting

-Four horses lined up for the start of the race for which starting prices are not recorded.
+Four horses lined up for the start of the race for which starting prices were recorded by the Liverpool Mail.
 The competitors were: